BoltzExchange/boltz-backend/docs/index.md

 Boltz exposes a RESTful HTTP API that can be used to query information such as supported pairs as well as to create and monitor swaps.
 All swap clients, such as Boltz Web App, use Boltz API under the hood.
+Integrations must use Boltz API via [officially supported SDKs](/libraries) instead of integrating the API directly.

 ## Instances